sermon: Passover and I Corinthians 10

 I Corinthians 10:15 I speak as to wise men; judge for yourselves what I say.

-Paul is saying, as you approach Passover, there's not to be a leisurely contemplation of sin, thinking that, "Well, it's safe if I just allow myself to go this far and no further."
+Paul is saying that as you approach Passover, there's not to be a leisurely contemplation of sin, thinking that, "Well, it's safe if I just allow myself to go this far and no further."
 That's the person who is really in danger.
 That's the person who is thinking that he is standing.
 That's the person who is in the position of tempting God.
 The only safe course is to have nothing to do with it.